 - Credit Repair: How to Help Yourself from the FTC

-- About Credit Scores and Improving Your FICO® Credit Score, both from MyFICO.com, a project of Fair Isaac Company, the leading credit scoring organization.
+- What is a Credit Score? and How to repair my credit and improve my FICO Scores, both from MyFICO.com, a project of Fair Isaac Company, the leading credit scoring organization.